 Just about every Chicago neighborhood has at least one Thai restaurant, thankfully, because we love them for cheap eats.
-But just which ones are the best?
+But which ones are the best?
 And which Chicago restaurants serve the most authentic Thai food?
-From BYOB neighborhood gems to crown jewels by high-profile chefs, serving soups, curries and more, these are the best places to find Thai food in Chicago.
+From BYOB neighborhood gems to crown jewels by high-profile chefs, these are the best places to find Thai food in Chicago.

 RECOMMENDED: Best restaurants in Chicago

 Andy Aroonrasameruang left his longtime perch at TAC Quick Thai Kitchen to open Andy's Thai Kitchen.
 Aroonrasameruang crafts his own funky pork-and-rice sausages, spoons his spicy eggplant-studded green curry over omelettes, turns out a silky tom kha soup, pairs Chinese broccoli with crispy bites of fried pork belly and throws together a simultaneously fiery and cool blue crab salad.
 This is what Thai food should taste like.

 The curated menu appeases the masses that flood the simple, minimalist room at this top-notch Thai joint.
 But the true standouts can be found on the translated Thai language menu, with never-fail flavor explosions such as tart and smoky pork-and-rice sausage; ground chicken with crispy basil and preserved eggs; and warm sweet-and-sour beef jerky.
 Don’t disregard the specials board—promising rotations have included basil duck stir-fried with garlic and mushrooms, and lettuce wrap–ready deep-fried mackerel with apples, cucumbers, fish sauce and chilies.